 Stephen Jenkinson, MTS, MSW is a worker, author, storyteller, musician and culture activist.
 In 2010, he founded Orphan Wisdom, a house for learning skills of deep living and making human culture that are mandatory in endangered, endangering times.
 It is a redemptive project that comes from where he comes from.
 It is rooted in knowing history, being claimed by ancestry, working for a time he won’t live to see.
 When not on the road, he makes books, succumbs to interviews, tends to labours on a small farm, mends broken handles and fences, and bends towards lifeways dictated by the seasons of the boreal borderlands.

 Orphan Wisdom is the home of Stephen Jenkinson’s writing and teaching work.
-It is a redemptive project that comes from where we come from.
-It is rooted in knowing history, being claimed by ancestry, working for a time we won’t see.
+It is a redemptive project that comes from where he comes from.
+It is rooted in knowing history, being claimed by ancestry, working for a time he won’t live to see.

 The Meaning of Death

 Many among us now are crazy for meanings, and crazed by seeking them out.
 The meanings of life aren’t inherited.
 What is inherited is the mandate to make meanings of life by how we live.
 The endings of life give life’s meanings a chance to show.
 The beginning of the end of our order, our way, is now in view.
 This isn’t punishment, any more than dying is a punishment for being born.
 Read more…